Foussy/ProjectEuler/README.md

 My own solutions to the series of computational problems from the website [Project Euler](https://projecteuler.net/).

-This is how I started learning C++ ! :computer:
+This is how I started learning C++

 :pushpin: problems solved : 12 / 736